 - The indication for the use of an implantable-cardioverter defibrillator remains the same in patients with peripartum cardiomyopathy; however, one must remember that most of these patients will fully recover their LV function.
 Data demonstrating successful use of implantable-cardioverter defibrillators in this population are available.
 Alternatively, wearable cardioverter-defibrillator devices may be considered.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, Statins, Acute Heart Failure, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, Statins, Acute Heart Failure, Hypertension

 Keywords: Adrenergic beta-Antagonists, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Bisoprolol, Cardiomyopathies, Defibrillators, Defibrillators, Implantable, Digoxin, Diuretics, Heart Defects, Congenital, Heart Failure, Hydralazine, Hypertension, Isosorbide Dinitrate, Labetalol, Lactation, Metolazone, Metoprolol, Milk, Human, Mineralocorticoid Receptor Antagonists, Peripartum Period, Placenta, Pregnancy, Pregnancy Trimester, Third, Spironolactone, Tachycardia, Supraventricular, Tocolytic Agents